Welcome to APPA

 Assessing Wellbeing in a Digital Age

-APPA (Adaptive Processing Psychological Assessment) is a powerful tool designed to assess child and youth wellbeing using digital technology to tap into the minds of young people.
+APPA (Adaptive Processing Psychological Assessment) has created a powerful app, BeingMe, designed to assess child and youth well-being.
+BeingMe uses digital technology to tap into the minds of young people.
 The wellbeing and resilience of young people is a major issue across the world.
-Teenagers facing more complex stresses than in the past have led to greater levels of anxiety and depression.
+Teenagers face more complex stresses than in the past, leading to greater levels of anxiety and depression.
 As parents and teachers know, a young person will not always confide in an adult when they have a problem.

 A new measure of Wellbeing

 Each resulting measurement gives teachers and carers valuable insight into the lives of the young people they are working with.

 BeingMe maintains all data within the UK and manages data in line with GDPR.
 We are signatories to the 5 rights foundation. (https://5rightsfoundation.com/) ensuring that young people remain safe while they thrive.

 The term resilience generally refers to a person’s ability to overcome adversity.
 In fact, research shows that resilience is very seldom an individual quality at all, but a process.
 Resilience is our ability to navigate to positive experiences that sustain our wellbeing.
 When given opportunities to experience wellbeing and competence our resilience improves.
 These experiences can come from many sources, such as families, schools, health services and communities.